-First Internet Bank of Indiana, also simply called First Internet Bank, was (you guessed it!) the very first FDIC-insured, one hundred percent online bank.
+First Internet Bank of Indiana, also simply called First Internet Bank, was the very first FDIC-insured, 100 percent online bank.

 To give you an idea of how far things have come for them, take a look at their online presence in 1999 below.
 We dug up this snapshot in time using the web.archive.org tool.
 This is their homepage only months after launch.

 When First Internet Bank launched their primary focus was on personal, FDIC-insured deposit accounts.
 Today, they offer a full suite of deposit products for both personal and business accounts and a full suite of loan products consisting of auto loans, home loans, mortgages, personal loans and credit cards.

 For the purpose of this review, we will focus on First Internet Bank’s three main deposit products that earn interest.
 These include:

 - First Internet Bank’s CDs (certificates of deposit)

 - First Internet Bank’s Online Savings Account